uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 }
 ```

-Instead you can use the `for...of` loop:
+Instead you can use the `for...of` loop to accomplish the same thing:

 ```js
 const tasks = ['Task 1', 'Task 2', 'Task 3'];